raflisboa/powershell_data_analysis/README.md

 # PowerShell Data Analysis

-This repository is used for my public powershell scripts (data analysis focused).
+This repository was made for my public powershell scripts (data analysis focused).
 Feel free to fork, clone or wharever you want!

 * [Blog](https://raflisboa.github.io/site/)